xDE3PM/bwt-help/README.md

 # 🚀 BWT-Uploader v1.0.9
 **Torrent Upload Assistant for BWTorrents.Tv**

-BWT-Uploader v1.0.9 – Release Notes

----

-🚀 What’s New

-- DETAILED_BBCODE_TEMPLATE Added
-  Introduced a powerful new BBCode template system for more structured and visually appealing uploads.

-- Enhanced Customization Options

-  - Customize Torrent Description DB Details
-  - Customize Media Info Quote section for better formatting and clarity

----

-🛠 Improvements & Fixes

-- 🐞 Bug Fixes – Resolved multiple issues to ensure smoother operation
-- ⚡ Performance Improvements – Optimized overall speed and responsiveness

----

-📌 Summary

-This update focuses on flexibility and customization, giving users more control over how torrent descriptions and media info are presented, along with improved stability and performance.

----

-Version: v1.0.9
-Status: Stable Release

 Upload torrents with ease using this assistant CLI.

 **BWT-Uploader** is a powerful Python-based automation tool for uploading torrents to [BwTorrents](https://bwtorrents.tv).
 It automatically fetches metadata, handles MediaInfo, and generates BBCode descriptions — making the upload process fast and hassle-free.